Pickerelweed

 Perennial

 Pickerelweed is the classic emergent pond plant with glossy leaves and spikes of blue-purple flowers that look designed for dragonflies.
 Young leaf stalks and seeds have food use histories; positive ID and clean water matter — do not forage next to stormwater outflows named after chemicals.
-In subtropical and tropical Americas it spreads politely in shallow margins and helps clarify water by catching silt. ☀️💧 Sun and Water: - Full sun for best bloom; tolerates light shade with fewer flowers. - Roots in submerged soil 6-18 inches of water typical; stabilizes pond edges. ✂️ Propagation: - Divide rhizomes in spring. - Seeds germinate in warm wet conditions.
+In subtropical and tropical Americas it spreads politely in shallow margins and helps clarify water by catching silt.
+Full sun for best bloom; tolerates light shade with fewer flowers.
+Roots in submerged soil 6-18 inches of water typical; stabilizes pond edges.
+Divide rhizomes in spring.
+Seeds germinate in warm wet conditions.
 Great in a frog hotel; terrible in a dry rock garden unless you enjoy brown archaeology.
+Harvest Pickerelweed in warm active growth when leaves or shoots look crisp, before yellow water-stress marches in.
+Morning picks ship better than wilted afternoon drama -- rinse grit in clean water, not pond soup.
+Use quickly or blanch and freeze; aquatic tissues turn slimy faster than upland herbs in plastic bags.

 Good Neighbors